-STRATEGY 8: Facilitate collection of compostable organics in the Region
+STRATEGY 8: Support the organics diversion in the Region

 The Issue: Based on the public survey and feedback gathered from PTAC and COW, there is an appetite for diverting organic waste from landfills.

 Once suitable composting solutions have been identified (refer to the previous strategy), the PRRD can work with the member municipalities to investigate organic waste collection options that fit the selected organics processing solutions.